samculver/gatsby-react-socket.io-spyfall-game/README.md

 # spy-fall
 Creating a version of the Spyfall game using Gatsby and Socket.io

-This project is not complete and is not stable.
+This project is working but not fully complete.

 ## Run